J. Michael Jakes

 - Howmedica Osteonics v.
 Zimmer (Fed.
 Cir.).
 Represented Zimmer in appeal from summary judgment of no infringement of patent for socket assembly used in prosthetic hip implants; summary judgment affirmed, including no infringement under doctrine of equivalents (selected as 2016 Impact Case of the Year by LMG Life Sciences).

 - Zoll Medical v.
 Respironics (D. Del.).
 Defended Respironics against claim for infringing Zoll's patent on collection and transmission of data from wearable medical device; stipulated judgment of no infringement entered after favorable claim construction.

 - PPC Broadband v.
 Corning Optical Communications (Fed.
 Cir.).
-In two consolidated appeals from five IPR proceedings finding all claims of patents on coaxial cable connectors unpatentable, Federal Circuit vacated and remanded PTAB's decisions in favor of patent owner.
+In two separate appeals from five IPR proceedings finding claims of patents on coaxial cable connectors unpatentable, Federal Circuit vacated and remanded PTAB's decisions in favor of patent owner PPC.

 - In re POSCO (Fed.
 Cir.).
 Represented POSCO on petition for writ of mandamus, which the Federal Circuit granted, vacating a district court's order permitting use of POSCO's highly confidential and trade secret U.S. discovery materials in foreign litigations.

 - Interval Licensing v.
 AOL (Fed.
 Cir.).
 Defended AOL (and argued for all co-defendants) in appeal from summary judgment of invalidity for claim indefiniteness, which Federal Circuit affirmed.

 - Koninklijke Philips v.
 Zoll Medical (D. Mass., Fed.
 Cir.).
 Won jury verdict for patent owner Philips that Zoll infringed multiple patents on automated external defibrillators (AEDs), which Federal Circuit upheld on appeal.